gitpack-ai/gitpack-ai/README.md

 3. Save this secret in your app settings and in your environment variables.

 Remember to update your environment variables with the new GitHub App details:

+## Usage

+To use the Gitpack AI bot for automatic PR reviews, follow these steps:

+1. Ensure the GitHub App is installed on your repository.

+2. When a new pull request is opened or updated in your repository, the bot will automatically:
+   - Analyze the changes in the pull request
+   - Generate an overall review of the changes
+   - Provide line-specific comments and suggestions

+The bot automatically triggers on new PRs or updates to existing PRs.
+There's no need for manual intervention to initiate a review.